t-student/websource/content/post/emmeansR01-md.md

 +++
-title = "The emmeans package"
+title = "WORK IN PROGRESS ALERT - The emmeans package"

 date = 2018-05-09
 lastmod = 2018-05-09